provenance-io/explorer-frontend/README.md

       * You don't need to have any other app or service running for this method, it's the fastest and easiest way to start working locally
       * `npm run start:test`

+## Local Development Notes
+While under heavy development, the use of polyfills in the frontend code is extensive.
+In order to run locally, you must first comment out the `nodePolyfills()` (line 33 at the time of this writing) plugin in the `vite.config.mjs` file.

 ## Status
 [![Latest Release][release-badge]][release-latest]
 [![Apache 2.0 License][license-badge]][license-url]